 The White Sox and Royals both won, so the Twins did not gain any ground on their closest rivals.
 On the other hand, they didn't lose any ground, either.

-Record: The Twins were 28-20, in first place in the American League Central, 1.5 games ahead of Kansas City.
+Record: The Twins were 79-69, tied for first with Chicago in the American League Central, 3.5 games ahead of third-place Kansas City.